palakmadewar/ScholarSync/README.md

-# AI-Powered Personal Study Tracker
+# ScholarSync personal agent

-**AI Personal Study Tracker** is an intelligent app that helps learners track, analyze, and improve their study habits using **AI and Machine Learning**.
+**ScholarSync** is an intelligent app that helps learners track, analyze, and improve their study habits using **AI and Machine Learning**.
 It predicts your expected productivity, shows trends, and gives insights to make your study sessions more effective.

 ---